 So very bogus

-Two months after the title was officially confirmed for Bill and Ted Face the Music and the project seemed like it was gaining momentum, the long-awaited sequel appears to have hit a pretty significant speed bump.
-Speaking to Yahoo Entertainment, Reeves indicated the film’s future is in doubt due to issues with financing and rights, among other tricky elements.
+Two months after the title was officially confirmed for Bill and Ted Face the Music and the project seemed like it was gaining momentum, the long-awaited sequel appeared to hit a speed bump.
+Speaking to Yahoo Entertainment, Reeves indicated the film’s future was in doubt due to issues with financing and rights, among other tricky elements.

 “I don’t know if [Bill and Ted Face the Music] is a reality,” he said.
 “We’ve been trying for a long time to get that film made, and it still has its challenges. … Part of it is business stuff — financing, rights, deals.
 Nothing creatively.”

 However, fans know Bill and Ted have cheated death in the past, and look like they’re going to do so again, now that Bill and Ted Face the Music is back on.

 According to Comingsoon, Bill and Ted Face the Music officially entered pre-production in May 2018.
 MGM owns the rights to the film and will handle the U.S. release under the Orion Pictures banner.
 Meanwhile, Bloom Media began shopping the film internationally during the Cannes Film Festival.

 The film’s title was revealed in a March 2018 feature in Entertainment Weekly that reunited Winter and Reeves with screenwriters Chris Matheson and Solomon, who penned the first two films.
 According to Winter, the film has more than just a title, too.